 “It took over 110 years, but in 2003 the LHA finally had control of the entire 1,050-acre Hermitage cotton plantation that Andrew Jackson owned when he died in 1845.
 Today, the LHA manages 1,120 acres, making The Hermitage one of the largest and most popular historic site museums in America.”
 The Hermitage

-Alfred Jackson died at the age of 99.
-He was born a slave, was emancipated and became a tenant farmer and he volunteered as the first tour docent at the Hermitage.
+Alfred was born a slave, was emancipated and became a tenant farmer and he volunteered as the first tour docent at the Hermitage.
 I’m adding Alfred to my list of those I wish I could invite to dinner.
 Think about the stories he could tell!
-I can’t help but wonder, why did he stay after he was freed?
+I can’t help but wonder, why did Alfred stay after he was freed?
 Was he loyal to Jackson or was he simply content to stay in the only place he had ever known?
 So many questions left unanswered.

-As the 7th president of the United States he campaigned for the common man, but he owned slaves.
-He considered his slaves his black family and from what was explained to us, by the docent, he felt he was good to them because he clothed, fed and housed them, but he was not opposed to having them whipped for insolence.
+As the 7th president of the United States Jackson campaigned for the common man, but he owned slaves.
+He considered his slaves his black family.
+What was explained to us, by the docent, was that he felt he was good to them because he clothed, fed and housed them.
+However, he was not opposed to having them whipped for insolence.
 If they were in his good graces, all was well, but if someone crossed him, there were harsh consequences.
-But yet he actually took legal measures (against the overseer) when his overseer killed one of his slaves.
-To view a list of slaves owned by Andrew Jackson, click here.
+He actually took legal measures (against the overseer) when his overseer killed one of his slaves.
+But, what was the actual motivation for the action?

 The Hermitage is an amazing historical site; not only the mansion, but the outbuildings as well and the surrounding farm lands.
 Located just outside of the thriving city of Nashville, our docent reminded us that in 1821 – when the Hermitage mansion was completed – Nashville was considered living remote; back country.
 The wild west if you will, where one had to be self-sufficient and live off of the land.